 We are committed to writing all new documents in plain language using the Federal Plain Language Guidelines.
 We have a plain writing leader who oversees our efforts.
 We have trained employees to use plain writing; and we'll continue to do so.
 We're strengthening our oversight process to fulfill our promise to you.

 We're doing all that we can to comply with the Plain Writing Act, but we need your help.
 Please let us know if you have trouble understanding our documents or the pages on our website, or if we haven't written a document in plain language.

 Finally, we've set up this special section of our website with updates and important information about our efforts.
-Each year in April, we will also post an annual report for your review.
+Each year, we will also post an annual report for your review.
 The report will detail our progress and compliance with the Plain Writing Act.